pywbem/pywbem/docs/concepts.rst

 * ContinueOnError - This input parameter, if true, requests a continuation on error, which is the ability to resume an enumeration session successfully after a Pull operation returns an error.
-If a WBEM server does not support continuation on error and ContinueOnError is true, it shall return a failure with the status code CIM_ERR_CONTINUATION_ON_ERROR_NOT_SUPPORTED.
+If a WBEM server does not support continuation on error and `ContinueOnError` is true, it shall return a failure with the status code CIM_ERR_CONTINUATION_ON_ERROR_NOT_SUPPORTED.
+Most servers today do not support `ContinueOnError`.

 * MaxObjectCount - Defines the maximum number of instances or instance paths that the open operation can return.
 Any uint32 number is valid, including 0.
-  The WBEM server may deliver any number of instances or instance paths up to MaxObjectCount but shall not deliver more than MaxObjectCount elements.
-The default for this is zero so that the WBEM server does not deliver objects in the response unless a MaxObjectCount is specifically defined.
+  The WBEM server may deliver any number of instances or instance paths up to `MaxObjectCount` but shall not deliver more than `MaxObjectCount` elements.
+The default for this is zero so that the WBEM server does not deliver objects in the response unless a `MaxObjectCount` is specifically defined.
+The WBEM server may limit the maximum size of this request parameter.

-Pull Requests
+Pull requests
 '''''''''''''

 * Context - This is the EnumerationContext defined in the specification.
 It